jcrm3000/Certifications/README.md

 # Certifications

-All the certifications, that i have gotten online or at a University
+All the certifications, that i have gotten online or at an University